 ″These whales, of course, are easily frightened, but at the same time they are peaceful and in natural conditions they freely swim alongside ships,″ Berzin was quoted as saying.

 He said white whales are accustomed to Arctic conditions and might be able to make their way to freedom by breathing through the thin ice openings.
-He said the whales usually must surface for air every 60 to 90 seconds.
+But he said the whales, which are mammals, must surface for air every 60 to 90 seconds.

 ″Who knows?″ Berzin said. ″Maybe they will follow the trail of the icebreaker.″

-Pravda said the captain of the ″Moskva,″ A. Kovalenko, reported extreme difficulty in breaking open some sections of the path toward the trapped whales.
+Pravda said Moskva’s captain, A. Kovalenko, reported extreme difficulty in breaking open some sections of the path toward the trapped whales.
 He said that at one point, the ship advanced only 200 yards in four hours.